msssm/project_template/README.md

 ## Research Methods

-I guess it is going to be continuous modeling, but I am not sure yet.
-Cellular atomata might also be interesting to show a learning effect.
+I don't know yet what kind of model I am going to use but I guess cellular atomata might be interesting to show a learning effect.

 ## Other